kindelia/Kindelia/WHITEPAPER.md

 - If you'd rather read a long list of tech specs, head on to the [Technical Overview](#technical-overview).
 - To learn about the optimal functional runtime we use, see [The High-order Virtual Machine](#the-high-order-virtual-machine-hvm).
 - To learn how Kindelia compares to other p2p computers, move on to [Comparisons](#comparisons-to-ethereum).
-- To learn the why's behind Kindelia's existence and design choices, go to [Notes](#notes).
+- To learn the why's behind Kindelia's existence and design choices, go to [Whys](#whys).

 Examples
 ========